LucasOJ/read-mapping/README.md

 // Construct ReadMappingIndex
 let read_mapping_index = ReadMappingIndex::new(&genome);

-// Map a read to the genome using up to 3 reads of seed size 25 let read_map_result = read_mapping_index.map_read(&read, 25, 3);
+// Map a read to the genome using up to 3 seeds of size 25 let read_map_result = read_mapping_index.map_read(&read, 25, 3);

 // Save index to file